Oncidium Pacific Panache 'Fireside Fever'

 Potting mix: Fine bark or fine bark and long fiber sphagnum mix.
 Repot in Spring once root bound (1-2 years).

-Water: Water frequently in hot months when media is near dry.
+Water: Water frequently (check the bark every other day) when media is near dry.
 Do not allow to stay dry for long periods (pseudobulbs will shrivel, leaves will crisp and "accordion").

 Temp: Intermediate-warm (55F min night, 90F max day).

 Fertilizing: Heavy feeding Spring-Summer.
-1/4 strength urea-free fertilizer, every watering as new roots and leaves emerge.
-Flush the pot once monthly to remove mineral build up.
-Decrease to monthly in Winter.
+1/2 strength urea-free fertilizer, every other watering as new roots and leaves emerge.
+Decrease to monthly in winter once growth begins to slow.
+Run room temperature clean tap water through the potting mix once monthly to prevent salt build up.